-\Payment-in-Lieu: For projects located in the VI, LK, VC, VE, VCOM, NC1, NC2, CBD, NS Planning Areas, the minimum preservation area requirement may be met through payment-in-lieu if approved by the Planning Director based on existing and proposed site features and the provisions of this ordinance.
+Payment-in-Lieu: For projects located in the LK, VC, VE, VCOM, NC1, NC2, CBD, NS Planning Areas, the minimum preservation area requirement may be met through payment-in-lieu if approved by the Planning Director based on existing and proposed site features and the provisions of this ordinance.
 For payment-in-lieu values, see the Town of Davidson Fee Schedule.

-- B. Other Preservation Areas: Existing vegetation in other areas shall be preserved whenever feasible according to the following standards: - The decision to preserve trees shown on the Environmental Inventory shall be made jointly by the Planning Director, the Arborist, the developer, and design team during the project approval process. - When selecting which trees to preserve, the following shall be considered: Existing grading; age, condition and type of tree; whether the tree is invasive; and, location of site improvements and utility connections. - 3.
-Properties in the Local Historic District are subject to the Historic District Design Guideline's tree preservation requirements.
+- B. Other Preservation Areas: Existing vegetation in other areas shall be preserved whenever feasible according to the following standards: - The decision to preserve trees and vegetation shown on the Environmental Inventory shall be made jointly by the Planning Director, the Arborist, the developer, and design team during the project approval process. - 2.
+When selecting which trees and vegetation to preserve, the following shall be considered: Existing grading; age, condition and type of tree; whether the tree is invasive; proximity to water bodies and similar features; and, location of site improvements and utility connections. - 3.
+Properties in the Local Historic District are subject to the Historic District Design Guideline's tree preservation requirements. - C. Prohibited Locations: No tree save area may be located within a utility right-of-way or easement without written permission from the utility agency.
+Additionally, preservation areas may not be located on portions of private lots unless: 1.
+Approved by the Planning Director based on site conditions; and, 2.
+Protected by a permanent easement. - D. Credit Toward Required Plantings: Existing vegetation which is designated for preservation may be applied toward the requirements of this ordinance. - E. Construction Standards: - 1.
+Access: Construction access to a site should occur where an existing or proposed entrance/exit is located.
+Except for driveway access points, sidewalks and curb and gutter, land disturbance within a tree dripline is prohibited as outlined below.